325 China Basin St. & 330 Mission Bay Blvd. North

 Quick Facts about The Radiance:

-Parking Type: garage parking, self park, most homes have 1 standard size parking space
+- Parking Type: Self parking, most homes have one parking spot.

-Pet policy: Allowed, restrictions based on number, size, and type
+- Pets: Allowed, restrictions based on number, size, and type.

 The Radiance SF at Mission Bay is a mid-size building that offers waterfront living in the heart of the Mission Bay neighborhood.
 The first Bosa development in San Francisco, it features 99 homes in two nine-story mid-rise buildings.
 Almost all of the homes have some type of outdoor space.

 The centerpiece of the building is the large rooftop courtyard that faces the San Francisco bay and provides a wonderful space for residents to relax and enjoy this sights and sounds of the Mission Bay neighborhood.
 Residence floor plans are spacious, with one bedroom homes averaging about 1,000 square feet and two bedroom homes in the 1,200 – 1,400 square foot range, while some homes with an additional den offer about 1,800 square feet of living space.